 For contaminants other than mercury, a water body is considered to not support the fish consumption designated use if the MDHHS has issued a site-specific fish consumption advisory for that water body recommending a consumption rate of 12 meals or less per month.
 The MDHHS bases their advisories on fish tissue contaminant data collected as part of the Michigan Fish Contaminant Monitoring Program.
 The fish tissue value is not an ambient WQS; however, EGLE considers the use of the MDHHS advisory listing based on fish tissue data as appropriate for determining fish consumption designated use support.
 For example, a fish consumption advisory due to PCBs on a water body-specific basis occurs when the upper 95 percent confidence limit on the mean total PCB concentration in fillet samples of any species exceeds 0.01 mg/kg (wet weight).
-Information specific to the MDHHS fish consumption advisory issuance process can be found on the MDHHS web site
+The MDHHS has developed advisory screening values for total PCBs, total DDT, dioxins, toxaphene, selenium, and perfluorooctane sulfonate.
+Information specific to the MDHHS fish consumption advisory issuance process can be found on the MDHHS Web site.